groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/homophone-search.md

 To enable homophone search, you must set the [UseHomophoneSearch](https://apireference.groupdocs.com/net/search/groupdocs.search.options/searchoptions/properties/usehomophonesearch) property of the [SearchOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/searchoptions) class to true.
 By default, homophone search is disabled.

 The default homophone dictionary contains homophones only for the English language.
-To manage the homophone dictionary, see the [Homophone search]({{< ref "search/net/developer-guide/advanced-usage/searching/homophone-search.md" >}}) page in the [Homophone search]({{< ref "search/net/developer-guide/advanced-usage/searching/homophone-search.md" >}}) section.
+To manage the homophone dictionary, see the [Homophone dictionary]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/homophone-dictionary.md" >}}) page in the [Managing dictionaries]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/_index.md" >}}) section.

 The following example demonstrates the homophone search.